 Due to the potential chance of contact with blood and bodily fluids during the clinical experiences associated with participation in the program, it is recommended that all athletic training students be vaccinated against the Hepatitis B virus.
-It is required that all athletic training students who do not pursue Hepatitis vaccination read and sign the Hepatitis B Waiver form before starting clinical experiences.
-MCV4 (meningitis) vaccine is strongly encouraged for all students upon entrance into the University of Michigan, but is not a requirement for the program.
+It is required that all athletic training students who do not pursue Hepatitis vaccination read and sign a Hepatitis B Waiver form before starting clinical experiences.
+Vaccines to prevent meningitis, MCV4 and MenB, are strongly encouraged for all students upon entrance into the University of Michigan but is not a requirement for the program.